Click the start here button and fill out the form accurately and with as much detail as possible.

 Customers changing a custom snowboard order after the board has gone to production will be charged a $200 fee.

 All Donek products carry a full two-year warranty against defects in workmanship and materials.
-This warranty does not cover damage of any kind.
+This warranty does not cover:

 The best way is to go to your local boot fitter or ski shop and ask them to measure your Mondo Point size.Because all of our Deeluxe boots come with comfy moldable liners, you do not need a half size.As an example, a size 27 boot will fit a 27.0 to 27.9 mondo point foot.